 - The last three are Solid Situationals: we don’t often talk, but when we do, it’s genuine.

-Yes—nine is an odd number.
+Yes—seven is an odd number.
 Then again, I “may” be quirky.

 But then she agreed it’s been hard to find kindred souls in our neighborhood.
 And her house is noisy, being on the corner of a busy road.
 As renters, they’re looking to buy soon.
 Maybe somewhere else.